 UTK Heating Pads EMF Radiation

-That seems a bit hard to believe since there are electrical components in the device.
+That seems a bit hard to believe since the device has electrical components.

 However: